malcom-mo/dkic/README.md

         3. Select "Load unpacked" and choose the `verifier` directory in the cloned repo
     - Firefox:
         1. Open `about:debugging#/runtime/this-firefox`
-        2. Select "Load Temporary Add-on..." and choose any file in the `verifier` directory in the cloned repo
+        2. Select "Load Temporary Add-on..." and choose any file in the `verifier` directory in the cloned repository
 3. Navigate to any website and open the extension to verify a DKIC signature (eg, https://mal.com.de)

 DNS queries are made using a DNS-over-HTTPS (DoH) service that can be configured in the extension's settings.